isomerpages/ura-lkywcp/resources/features/_posts/2019-08-21-nyc-renewed.md

 ---

 ###### *All images contained within this page are used with license/permission and shall not be copied, modified, or reproduced.*

+###### *Realize that a professional bio is meant to make you look like a confident and skilled person.
+You're not bragging.
+Just write about who you are and what you can do.
+You're doing a service by telling others what you can do for them.
+If they need someone with your skills and they find your bio, that's a win-win.*